alonsoarias/report_usage_monitor/README.md

 3. Search for "Usage Monitor" and install the plugin

 ### Manual Installation
-1. Download the plugin from [GitHub](https://github.com/yourusername/moodle-report_usage_monitor)
-2. Extract the folder and rename it to `usage_monitor`
+1. Extract the folder and rename it to `usage_monitor`
-3. Place the folder in your Moodle installation under `report/`
+2. Place the folder in your Moodle installation under `report/`
-4. Visit the notifications page on your Moodle site to complete the installation
+3. Visit the notifications page on your Moodle site to complete the installation

 ## ⚙️ Configuration